Ms Elisa Pal

 During 3 days in January and February, we collected a lot of stink bugs eggs in the macadamia plantations in Limpopo province.

 Thank you Angel, Ashleigh and Byron for your help and you company during these field trips!
-And a huge acknowledgment for the growers and especially Dr Else Joubert for their supports with their plantations.
+And a huge acknowledgment for the growers and especially Dr Else Joubert for their supports on their plantations.

 The French Embassy organised a meeting of French academics working in South Africa on 8 February.
 This meeting aimed to connect French researchers from various fields and promote the expertise and innovation between the two countries.